Army Tuition Assistance Benefits – How to Pay for Your College Education

 Alternative Ways to Pay for College

-Army Soldiers who aren’t eligible for the Tuition Assistance program still have options to continue their education while they are serving.
+Army Soldiers who aren’t eligible for the Tuition Assistance program still have options to continue their education while serving.

 For example, the DoD offers military members the opportunity to take credit by examination tests, including the CLEP and DANTES tests.

-With a little planning, it may be possible to achieve a Bachelor’s Degree with little to no out-of-pocket expense, without using the Army TA program.
-This would allow enlisted members to complete a Bachelor’s Degree, then begin working on a post-bachelor’s degree without having to wait to reach the 10-year service mark.
+With a little planning, achieving a Bachelor’s Degree with little to no out-of-pocket expense may be possible without using the Army TA program.
+This would allow enlisted members to complete a Bachelor’s Degree and then begin working on a post-bachelor’s degree without waiting to reach the 10-year service mark.